kovdavid/dotfiles/docs/android_keyboard_caps_lock_esc.md

 I've been using a rooted Android 9 tablet with Termux and it is great.
 I really wanted to change CAPS_LOCK to ESCAPE, because I'm used to that on my desktop when using vim.
 Fortunately I managed to do it.
 Here is how:

-## 1. Find the keyboard's Vendor and Product id

 1. Open tmux
 2. $ su
 3. $ cat /proc/bus/input/devices